Matthew Nielsen: Clubs

 During the 2013–14 NBL season, Nielsen served as a big-man coach for the Perth Wildcats.

 In 2014, Nielsen joined the San Antonio Spurs coaching staff in a player development role, on a contract that ran through to the end of the 2015 NBA Summer League.

 On 29 July 2015, Nielsen returned to the Perth Wildcats, signing with the club as an assistant coach ahead of the 2015–16 NBL season.
 On 10 April 2019, after three championships in four seasons, Nielsen parted ways with the Wildcats in order to pursue coaching opportunities in the United States.

 On 5 November 2019, Nielsen was appointed assistant coach of the Austin Spurs of the NBA G League.
 On 10 November 2020, he was promoted to head coach of the Spurs.

 On 8 September 2021, Nielsen was appointed assistant coach of the San Antonio Spurs.

 National team

 On 8 December 2020, Nielsen was named as assistant coach of the Australian senior men's national team under head coach Brian Goorjian.
+He was still in the position as of May 2023.